menu

 It is a fairly quiet village because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Port Austin has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Port Austin has few renters and college students.
 But the biggest reason it is quieter in Port Austin than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Port Austin may be for you.

-The overall education level of Port Austin is somewhat higher than in the average US city of 21.84%: 26.45% of adults 25 and older in the village have at least a bachelor's degree.
+The percentage of people in Port Austin who are college-educated is somewhat higher than the average US community of 21.84%: 26.45% of adults in Port Austin have at least a bachelor's degree.

 The per capita income in Port Austin in 2022 was $34,540, which is upper middle income relative to Michigan, and middle income relative to the rest of the US.
 This equates to an annual income of $138,160 for a family of four.
 However, Port Austin contains both very wealthy and poor people as well.